 The Colby-Sawyer academic experience blends the liberal arts and sciences with professional experience to prepare you for a career and graduate studies.
 Working closely with faculty and staff mentors, you emerge as an active learner and confident scholar, artist, writer, scientist, critical thinker and community leader.

-At Colby-Sawyer you take an active role in designing your education from your very first semester.
-By choosing a theme-based, interdisciplinary First-Year Symposium, the foundation of the college's Liberal Education Program, you explore a topic with a faculty member before heading in your chosen academic direction.
+At Colby-Sawyer you take an active role in designing your education from your very first semester, whether you've already chosen a major or are undeclared.
+By choosing a theme-based, interdisciplinary First-Year Symposium, the foundation of the college's Liberal Education Program, you explore a topic with a faculty member before heading in, or finding, your chosen academic direction.
 At the same time, you develop the writing, reading and thinking skills necessary for success in college and beyond.

 Our Liberal Education Program allows you to discover and develop your talents across academic disciplines and to record your progress and accomplishments in electronic portfolios.
 You expand your academic horizons and serve your community by doing required work in these areas:

 Proficiency in writing and quantitative literacy is vital for performing college-level work, and will remain so long after graduation.